chauff/cse1500-web-transcripts/_lectures/js.md

 - Recommended activities:
   - :headphones: Listen to [this podcast by Wes Bos and Scott Tolinski](https://syntax.fm/show/047/how-to-get-better-at-debugging) on debugging.
   - [JavaScript30](https://javascript30.com/): 30 day vanilla JS coding challenges by Wes Bos
+  -
+  - [This interactive DOM explorer](https://domevents.dev/) can help you to get a better sense of the Document Object Model and DOM events.
+It covers a lot more ground than we do in this class.
 - Recommended readings:
   - [A blog post by the V8 team on how to read the ECMAscript specification](https://v8.dev/blog/understanding-ecmascript-part-1).
   - :closed_book: [Learning JavaScript design patterns](https://addyosmani.com/resources/essentialjsdesignpatterns/book/), in particular the sections on the [constructor pattern](http://addyosmani.com/resources/essentialjsdesignpatterns/book/#constructorpatternjavascript) and the [module pattern](http://addyosmani.com/resources/essentialjsdesignpatterns/book/#modulepatternjavascript).